 GA Ferries and Charter Services to Barrier Islands

-These scheduled GA ferries and private charter services provide a variety of boat transportation to Georgia barrier islands.
+These scheduled GA ferries and private charter services in the gallery above and the infographic below provide a variety of boat transportation to Georgia barrier islands.
 The Cumberland Island Ferry and the Sapelo Island Ferry both operate on a scheduled basis for a set roundtrip fee.
 The type of gear and equipment passengers can take on the ferry is limited.
 The Sapelo Island Ferry, for example, does not allow bikes.
 Both Bull River Cruises and Bull River Marina can set up more flexible charter arrangements where individuals or groups can transport all of their gear, including bikes, sea kayaks, and camping equipment to the islands.
 In addition, they can provide information about the types of outdoor activities that may be available on the islands.
 The infographic below includes scheduled ferry services and experienced private charter services.
 If you have had experience with other private charter services to Georgia barrier islands that you recommend please add their names and contact information in the comments box below.

 GA Ferries and Private Charters Providing Access to Barrier Islands